 So give yourself some time for a mano a mano with that person in the mirror.
 If you’re somewhat certain you can handle the delayed gratification of creating a 120,000-word manuscript and then putting it through half a dozen (or more) vicious edits and revisions, then welcome to the writer’s tribe.
 If not, you may want to consider blogging or podcasting instead.
 Or maybe stick to golf.

 In addition, can you keep yourself emotionally bounded by realistic expectations?
 You’re unlikely to become fantastically rich or land a guest spot on a late-night talk show.
-The best way to ground your expectations is through some introspective analysis at the “Motivation” step of this personal inventory.
+The best way to ground your expectations is through honest introspective analysis at the “Motivation” step of this personal inventory.
 There’s a reason that one is first.

 On the other hand, there is no joy like the elation of positive reviews, encouraging comments from other writers, or sales reports that prove people have spent their hard-earned money on your book.

 Since I’m talking to people over 50, let me caution against deluding yourself about the physicality of writing.
 When I was a 19-year-old college student, I could sit at a typewriter for 12 or 14 hours and pound out that overdue research paper.
 Not so easy four decades later.
 For me, there’s eyestrain, shoulder pain, a sore lower back, and mental fogginess that kicks in after a few hours of intense writing.
 It’s not a good idea to plan your writing life around marathon sessions.
 And that loops right back to time and self-discipline.
-That’s not to say there won’t be random days when you’re completely lost in storyland and the words are coming in a flood.
+That’s not to say there won’t be random days when you’re completely Lost In Storyland and the words are coming in a flood.
 On those glorious and rare days, write until you drop.
 Then take 1000 mg of ibuprofen and a few shots of brown liquor.

 How much support can you expect from those around you?
 First and foremost, you need to have The Writing Talk with your spouse or significant other.
 The reality is you’re going to disappear behind a closed door for long stretches of time.
 You’re going to need agreement to be left alone.
 (See, supra, protecting your writing time.)
 By happenstance, I married a woman who is both very supportive of my writing and—double bonus!—an outstanding editor.
 (I’ll talk more about our “family business” approach to writing in a future blog.)
 My wife, Kay-Kay, and I also have three children and a couple of grandchildren.
 You need to factor them into the equation, too.
 (More on my adult kids’ role in the “family business” later, too.)

 What I’ve long carried in my toolbox is a thorough knowledge of and years of experience in the mechanics of writing English prose.
 And the importance of that is not to be gainsaid.
-It’s often said in writing workshops, “Know the rules before you choose to break them.”
+It’s often remarked in writing workshops, “Know the rules before you choose to break them.”
 I came in knowing the rules, so I feel entitled to break them when necessary.

 Louise Aronson, author of the book “Elderhood,” bemoans that tendency in American culture to “talk about the bads of old age and not the goods.”
-The five decades or more you’ve spent on this earth prior to jumping into authorship are a rich store of resources and skills to help you succeed as a writer-entrepreneur.
+The five decades or more you’ve spent on this earth prior to jumping into authorship are a rich storehouse of resources and skills to help you succeed as a writer-entrepreneur.
 There is no such thing as wasted time to a writer–everything is grist for the word mill.

 If your kids and grandkids routinely roll their eyes and beg you not to tell that same story again, you may have well-developed storytelling skills.
 (Hey, at least they remember them, right?)
 And being a working writer extends well beyond putting words on paper.
 Even if you’re picked up with a juicy contract by one of the Big Five publishing houses, unless your last name ends with King or Gabaldon or Grisham, most of the marketing for your book is going to fall on your shoulders.
 You may have deep prior skills in that area.
 Public speaking is an important part of any author’s life—book club chats, library presentations, book signings, school visits, and more.
 If nothing else, you’ve lived long enough to work through your fears and know the value of sticking to a long-term project with a difficult but achievable goal.

 None of this is intended to discourage you from your new career as a writer.
 Rather, it’s meant to give you some ideas for approaching your new writerly life with a clear eye and well-grounded expectations.
-But the payoff can be great—and not necessarily in dollars.
+But the payoff can be enormous—and not necessarily in dollars.
 Although dollars are nice.
 It’s in the process of creating something beautiful and moving and lasting that will survive long after you’re gone.
 And that’s priceless.